Koozco/pmp/docs/_build/html/_sources/source/quick_start.rst.txt

 .. mdinclude:: quick_start/basics.md

-For more detailed information we encourage to further reading next sections.
+For more detailed information we encourage to further reading next sections or go straight to :ref:`examples`.